Warranty & Accessories

 All electric razors are rechargeable.
 You can charge them either by plugging them in or simply placing them on the charging dock.
 However, not all electric razors recharge at the same rate.
 The best shavers for men only take one hour to fully recharge, but some take up to four hours.

-The best electric shavers come with a cleaning station, which provides a more thorough cleaning to your razor than just rinsing it with water, which you can do if you're in a hurry.
+The best electric shavers come with a cleaning station, which lets you clean the razor more thoroughly than just rinsing it with water.
 The cleaning station also lubricates and dries your razor.
 Razors that don't include a cleaning station and can't be cleaned by simply rinsing them under tap water must be cleaned with certain oil, which can be more time-consuming.

 Most electric razors are similar across the board on warranty coverage, which is usually two years.
-However, others may last up to a few years or even for five depending on the razor.
+However, other razor warranties may last up to five years depending on the razor.